 UCAS application deadlines

-For most courses, you will need to submit your UCAS application by 26th January.
+For most courses, you will need to submit your UCAS application by the 31st of January 2024.

 Some art and design courses have longer deadlines for candidates to work on their portfolios, and therefore close their registrations on March 24.